COP26: Biden accuses China and Russia of failing to lead | DW | 02.11.2021

 "His tundra is burning — literally, the tundra is burning.
 He has serious, serious climate problems, and he is mum on willingness to do anything," he said.

 Biden has trumpeted US climate action with promises to have zero carbon emissions by 2050, sharply in contrast to his predecessor and climate skeptic Donald Trump.
-However, Biden still faces domestic hurdles in implementing those policies at home.
+However, the president still faces tough domestic hurdles in implementing those policies at home.

+Chinese President Xi Jinping is not known to have left his country since the pandemic began.
+Instead, he addressed observers and delegates in a written message on Monday.

+Xie Zhenhua, a special climate envoy for China, spoke to reporters at the summit, dismissing a reporter's question about whether China, as the world's current biggest carbon emitter, bore any special obligations.

 rc/jsi (dpa, Reuters, AFP, AP)